ProjectLibertyLabs/siwf/docs/src/Actions/Response.md

 #### Validation Steps

 1. Perform an Sr25519/Secp256k1 signature verification using:
-    - `userPublicKey`: The signing key
+    - `userPublicKey`: The signing key or address
     - `payload.message`: The signed message parsing `\n` into `LF` line breaks
     - `signature.encodedValue`: The signature
 2. Verify that the `userPublicKey` matches the second line of the message for the correct chain identifier